dotnet/designs/accepted/2021/install-location-per-architecture.md

 Already shipped apphost (.NET Core 3.1 and .NET 5) only knows about one install location and only about one registration mechanism.
-The current proposal is to use the existing default install location for the native architecture (that is Arm64) and have a new location for the non-native architecture (x64).
+The current proposal is to use the existing default install location for the native architecture (that is arm64) and have a new location for the non-native architecture (x64).
 Existing apphost is always x64 (.NET hasn't yet shipped Arm64 release with this) and as such will not work when using just the default install location knowledge.

 On Linux and macOS the apphost only reads the `DOTNET_ROOT`, in all cases.

-## Proposal for .NET 6
+## New .NET 6 behavior

 ### New default install location

 The current design is to use a different location for each architecture, so apphost should hardcode the knowledge of each of the default locations.
-This means specifically that x64 apphost on macOS will need to be aware whether it's running on Arm64 OS and change the default install location.
+This means specifically that x64 apphost on macOS will need to be aware whether it's running on arm64 OS and change the default install location.
 Similarly for Windows.

+Note that we can't change downlevel apphosts and thus we need to rely on the global registration mechanism to redirect these apphosts to the correct location.

 ### No changes to registration on Windows